-Radio City Music Hall
+Radio City Music Hall Murals

-Radio City is the iconic theater and its public areas feature unique murals that make going to Radio City unforgettable.
-Evergreene conserved all the murals, including Ezra Winter’s 60′ tall The Fountain of Youth mural (1932), in the Grand Foyer.
-First, we documented the mural, then we removed the synthetic varnishes and non-historic overpainting.
+Radio City is the iconic theater, and its public areas feature unique murals that make going to Radio City unforgettable.
+EverGreene performed the conservation of six murals, including Witold Gordon’s Maps of the World and Henry Billings’ Crouching Panther.
+We provided written and photographic documentation, removal of synthetic varnishes and non-historic overpaint, and minimal inpainting.